 The term “exploratory testing” has been popularized by a community of testers who claim affiliation with a “school of testing thought” known as the “Context-Driven” school, which they distinguish from other schools favoring different approaches to testing: the Analytical, Factory, Quality Assurance, Context-Driven or Agile.

-- 2001: some techniques of exploratory technique, together with a first mention of the “context driven school of software testing”, are introduced in Kaner, Bach and Pettichord’s “Lessons Learned in Software Testing“
+- 2001: some techniques of exploratory techniques, together with a first mention of the “context-driven school of software testing”, are introduced in Kaner, Bach, and Pettichord’s “Lessons Learned in Software Testing“

 - 2001: an avowed member of the “context-driven” school of software testing, Brian Marick participates in the Snowbird event leading to the publication of the Agile Manifesto; he has often described himself as the “token tester” of the group, bringing some awareness of practices within exploratory testing to the Agile community